Overview of Penguin & Links

 - Recent Google+ posts

-However, if you are managing your listing yourself it’s important to pay attention to Google’s Policies & Guidelines, as breaching them can see you drop off the search results.
+If you are managing your Google Places yourself you can check out our tips on optimising your listing.
+However, it’s important to pay attention to Google’s Policies & Guidelines, as breaching them can see you drop off the search results.

 If you’d like some advice in setting up your Google Places listing we can help with branding and optimising your listing.
-Simply call the team at e-CBD for more information.
+Simply call the team at e-CBD for more information on Google Places and Search Engine Optimisation.

 It’s recently been discovered that there’s a security vulnerability that’s affected thousands of websites over the last 2 years.
 What’s been labelled the “Heartbleed Bug”, allows hackers who know about the glitch to secretly extract sensitive consumer information such as passwords and even credit card details.